The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 30 – 19570410

 My working life at The News continued on from day today pretty much as normal.
 The next exciting event in my life that I was looking forward to was to happen over the Easter holiday period in 1957.

-Easter was the time when groups of Christadelphian families often headed off for camping holidays at the various beach side locations south of Adelaide, from Glenelg, to Kingston Park and all the way to Victor Harbor or north from Largs to Pine Point, Black Point and then along the coastline of Yorke Peninsula.
-My Dad, having his own business, was usually too busy to take holidays and so our family had never been involved in the exodus of Christadelphian families to places like Stansbury, or Pine Point and Black Point.
 This Easter was to be different!
-A group of Woodvillites were going to Black Point caravan park for the Easter break, and Dad and Mum were going too.
-I was delighted, but wasn’t sure I would be able to go with them because it required that I get the Saturday off work in order to be able to go.
+A group of Woodvillites were going to Black Point Caravan Park for the Easter break, and Dad and Mum were going too.
+I was delighted but wasn’t sure I would be able to go with them because it required that I get the Saturday off work in order to be able to go.
 This needed agreement from both Mr Barrow AND Mr Bill Briton-Jones.
 With fear and trepidation, I asked for the time off.
 What would I do if they said “No?”
 To my joy, both of them said “Yes.”

 All that remained to do after that was to arrange a ride with someone who was going up on the Thursday night.
 My friend Deane Pitt agreed to take me so it was all arranged and I only had to survive one more boring week of work before we were off on our “Black Point adventure.”

 On Thursday night Fay Pitt and I were picked up by Dean Pitt in his car and driven up to Black Point.
 When we arrived it was fairly late at night and we found that the Wigzells had erected a big marquee for the whole group to have a meeting place which was really great.
-It was well lighted and was a place where we could all meet to do the readings each evening or during the day we could all use it whenever we wanted to get out of the hot sun for a while.
-We had picnic lunches there, slept there if anyone wanted to get away from a stuffy caravan.
+It was well-lighted and was a place where we could all meet to do the readings each evening or during the day we could all use it whenever we wanted to get out of the hot sun for a while.
+We had picnic lunches there and slept there if anyone wanted to get away from a stuffy caravan.
 It was such a versatile “building” and we all used it and enjoyed it for the weekend.

 We met up with the Weir boys, relatives of the Johnsons, who owned boats and we had a great time interacting with all the other boat owners on the water.
 We had fireworks fights and all sorts of wonderful happenings.
 The funniest thing I have seen in a long time was when Clem Wigzell tried to put an outboard motor onto a bathtub he had found on a tip.
 He wanted to use it like a boat.
 He tried and tried and sunk the bathtub many times, but he kept on trying on and off for most of the weekend.
 There was a good group of young people there so I always had some good company.
-There was Lorraine, Fay, and Clem Wigzell, Deane Pitt, Brian and Colin Briggs, Dean and Meredith Matthews, Claudia Seaman and her brother and the Gates boys and others as well.
+There was Lorraine, Fay, and Clem Wigzell, Deane Pitt, Brian and Colin Briggs, Dean and Meredith Matthews, Claudia Seaman and her brother and the Gates boys, and others as well.

 One morning at the camp, I woke up early and quickly dressed to go for a walk.
 I was so happy waking up at Black Point each day.
 I walked along a dirt track that led into the dunes.
 Even though it was early in the morning I could tell it was going to be a hot day because the sun already had a bite in it.
-I was wearing a sun dress of a flowered cotton material with a shirred bodice and a pleated and flared skirt.
+I was wearing a sun dress of flowered cotton material with a shirred bodice and a pleated and flared skirt.
 I loved that dress.
 It had two thin straps over the shoulders which I quickly removed and tucked down into the top of my dress.
-I felt very risque as I walked along in my now “strapless” gown, with the sun on my head and the breezes lifting my hair.
-I plucked some wild flowers and tucked them behind my ears.
-I made a chain of flowers and set it on my head like a crown.
-I felt like a fairy, or a princess, in one of the fantasy stories I loved so much.
-It was wonderful to be young, to be free, to know that you looked beautiful, to know that your life was full….of possibilities.

-And now, the day to day stuff..
+And now, the day-to-day stuff..

 19570410 Wednesday,